anvis/GenAI/DL/Phase-1/02-Convolutional Neural Networks.md

 ### **2. What is a CNN & How Does It Work?**
 CNNs specialize in processing images by identifying key patterns like edges, textures, and shapes.

+A **Convolutional Neural Network (CNN)** is designed to process and understand visual data, making it a powerhouse for image recognition.
+Unlike traditional neural networks, CNNs **preserve spatial relationships** in images, meaning they recognize shapes, patterns, and textures effectively.

 - **Prerequisites:** Understanding of matrices, filters, and feature extraction.
 - **Working Mechanism:**